 40% in mortality in

+was behind?
 In general, Gawande says the amount of knowledge and

 complexity nowadays makes our work very hard to be accomplished

 medical professionals, he points to overconfidence and memory

 limitations from surgeons: they are pretty sure they know what they are

+doing.
 But they also are prone to forgetting some crucial elements in

 " Checklists provide a kind of cognitive net.
 They catch mental flaws inherent in all of us – flaws of memory and attention and thoroughness.”
 (Gawande, 2009)